 Sift 3 1/2 cups of the flour, the baking soda, baking powder, and salt into a large bowl.
-Add the sugar if using.
+Add the raisins, and caraway and sugar if using and stir to mix.

 Combine the buttermilk, egg replacer, and maple syrup in a separate bowl and mix well.
 (Wini mixed the buttermilk, egg, baking soda but I added the soda to the dry ingredients.)

 Pour the liquid ingredients into dry ingredients and stir to mix to dough until you have a soft dough.
 If it is very sticky, add 2 tablespoons of flour, mix, and decide if you need another 2 tablespoons.
 (Mine took 2 tablespoons.
 It will still be soft when it is right.)

 Fill cake pan with the batter, mounding it a bit higher in the center if possible, and bake in the oven.
 At 35 minutes, remove the cake from the oven and using scissors, quickly cut a deep X in the center of the loaf.